cdxcore.npshm#

 - File not found

-If an array
+FileNotFoundError If an array

-Raised if
+ValueError Raised if

-do not match the array (andraise_on_error
+validate_shapeorvalidate_dtypedo not match the array (andraise_on_errorisTrue).

 - File not found